 "How about one of the two of you try and offer me something useful now?
 Is there any sign of our wayward runaway?"

 And the humor died in both mechs.

-Sideswipe grew serious—something that never meant good things—as he gazed down at the burning village again while Jazz propped himself up beside him though he was casting his gaze around this hills of sand.
+Sideswipe grew serious – never a good sign - as he gazed down at the burning village again, while Jazz propped himself up beside him, casting his gaze around the hills of sand.

-"He did this," Jazz started.
+"He did this," Jazz began.
 "Just don't know where he got off to yet.
 We'll have to circle the village.
 See if we can pick up his trail."

 "So?"
-The red mech shrugged even if Prowl couldn't see them.
+The red mech shrugged, even though Prowl couldn't see them.
 Wasn't like the Autobots didn't have their own fair share of bots a little off their rocker.
-They had him and Sunny after all . . . and he knew they hadn't forgotten what the pair was capable of.
-Sure, they'd calmed over the vorns—with a bit of help both knew they would have gotten themselves slaughtered without—but that long ago learned way of being still bubbled under the surface.
+They had him and Sunny after all… And he knew they hadn't forgotten what the pair was capable of.
+Sure, they'd calmed over the vorns - with a bit of help both knew they would have gotten themselves slaughtered without - but that long ago learned way of being still bubbled under the surface.

 It was the reason he and Sunstreaker were even on this mission.

 Because Prowl needed two bots that could go toe to toe with a mech that was crazier than they ever were.
 Which was saying something.
 Because there had been a time when the pair of them had been so lost they didn't even know each other.